shekkbuilder/systorm/README.md

 Additionally, all syscalls (prefixed with "sys.") are set up as macros, so they do not need to be included like other functions.

-A simple reverse shell (167 bytes) is:
+A simple forking reverse shell is:
 ```
 [BITS 32]